electric-sql/pglite/docs/docs/api.md

 Dump the Postgres `datadir` to a Gzipped tarball.

-The compression option defults to `auto` which uses compression where possible.
+The compression option defaults to `auto` which uses compression where possible.
 You can explicit opt in or out of compression with `gzip` and `none`.
 When you specify that compression is required with `gzip`, if the environment doesn't support a suitable compression API it will throw an error.

 This can then be used in combination with the [`loadDataDir`](#options) option when starting PGlite to load a dumped database from storage.